tbroadley/spellchecker-cli-action/README.md

 Run [Spellchecker CLI](https://github.com/tbroadley/spellchecker-cli) in GitHub Actions workflows.

+## Use Case

+Catch spelling mistakes in your open-source software project's documentation as part of its continuous integration process.

 ## Usage

 Here is an example workflow definition.
 It uses `actions/checkout` to check out your repository's code, then `tbroadley/spellchecker-cli-action` to spellcheck it.